Muhammad Ali vs. Antonio Inoki: Rounds 11–15

 The eleventh round saw Ali trying a new tactic.
 As suggested by his cornerman Rhee, a taekwondo expert, Ali would try to block Inoki's kicks with his gloves and arms in order to protect his leg.
 This allowed Ali to catch and twist Inoki's foot, although he lacked the grappling knowledge to turn it into a submission move.
 The boxer's blocks were relatively successful, but Inoki had continued to land kicks, and Ali's corner was forced to tend his leg again.
 In Inoki's own corner, Gotch advised Inoki to either tackle Ali down or capitalize on the next time Ali fell down, so he could pin him and finish him by submission.

 In round twelve, Ali became confident after blocking several, though not all, of Inoki's kicks.
 Inoki then got up and landed a clean low kick, but this drew protests, as rules impeded him from kicking standing.
 Ali's corner told him to capitalize and attack Inoki, but the latter immediately returned to safe ground, impeding further action.
 When the round ended, Ali's left leg was so swollen that, according to reviewers, it "appeared to be double the size of the right."

-In the thirteenth round, it was Ali who became the aggressor, taking the center of the ring and backing Inoki towards a corner.
+In the thirteenth round, Ali again became the aggressor, taking the center of the ring and backing Inoki towards a corner.
 The wrestler then feigned a takedown attempt to push Ali towards the ropes, as he could not execute a true technique due to the ruleset.
 Afterwards, Ali taunted him by blocking with his glove, but Inoki did not kick as expected, as he charged at Ali again.
 The wrestler grabbed a waist lock, threatening with a suplex, but Ali hurriedly grabbed the rope.
 During the subsequent clinch, Ali put his weight on Inoki, to which the latter answered with an illegal knee strike to the groin.
 Among the protests, LeBell asked Ali if he could continue, and it seemed the boxer was going to exit the ring, but the referee convinced him to return.
 Restarting the bout, Inoki threw a tentative low kick, but Ali responded by firing and connecting two jabs, forcing him to go to the canvas as usual.
-After the round ended, Inoki was deducted another point due to the groin strike.
+After the round ended, Inoki was deducted another point due to the new groin strike.